 1 through 6 - The DATA TEXT contains a text string which is a message to be printed on the line specified by the data type.
 The message text is stored in the currently assigned message file.
 If the message is processed successfully, the response ACK message will contain an echo of the downloaded message in the DATA TEXT field.
 If an error occurs a NAK message will be returned with an error message in the DATA TEXT field.

 Download Text for All Lines

 0 - The DATA TEXT contains a TAB delimited list consisting of the message filename assignment, and six text strings, which are messages to be printed on each of the 6 possible message lines.
 If no data is to be printed on a given line, then that field can be left blank (the separating TAB is still required.)
 The message text is stored in the specified message file.
-The response message contains no data in the DATA TEXT field.
+The response message contains the original downloaded message in the DATA TEXT field if the message is accepted.
 Note that the first field, the message filename, can optionally be empty, in which case the currently assigned message file is used.

 e.g. Stamp.msg <tab> AAAA <tab> <tab> BBBB <tab> <tab> CCCC <tab>

 This example will assign message file "Stamp.msg" and download three strings to lines 1,3 and 5 respectively.
 Lines 2,4 and 6 will be cleared.